 If you’re struggling to choose a location, enlisting the help of a real estate agent might be useful.
 Real estate agents tend to be very knowledgeable about the areas they work in and can likely provide good advice on high-demand locations.

-In addition to helping you choose a good location to invest in, real estate professionals can also help you with many other steps of the investment process.
-Investment property-friendly real estate agents and other pros such as real estate attorneys, contractors, inspectors and property managers can help you with a variety of investment related tasks.
+As you build your investment portfolio, it’s also important to make connections with professionals in the industry.
+Investment property-friendly real estate agents and other pros such as real estate attorneys, contractors, inspectors and property managers can help you with a variety of investment-related tasks.
 These include locating potentially profitable properties, advising you on investment choices and offering advice on investor-specific tax benefits that you might qualify for.

 ROI = (gain on investment – cost of investment) / (cost of investment)